Moundridge, Kansas: Economy

 The Grasshopper Company manufactures mowers and lawn mower implements.
 It was founded in 1969 and headquartered in Moundridge.
 The parent company is Moridge Manufacturing (founded in 1958).

 The Bradbury Group is headquartered in Moundridge.
 Founded as Rollformed Products in 1959, by co-founder Floyd Bradbury.
-The company is the largest manufacturer of rollforming equipment in the world with 10 locations and many brands under their umbrella.
+The company is a major producer of rollforming equipment with 10 locations and many brands under their umbrella.

 Education

 The community is served by Moundridge USD 423 public school district.
 Moundridge High School / Middle School and Moundridge Elementary School are located within the city.